microsoft/aed-go-learn-content/concurrency/includes/0-introduction.md

 ## Prerequisites

 - A Go environment ready to create applications.
 Ideally, you should have installed and configured Go locally and [VS Code](https://code.visualstudio.com/download) with the [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) installed.
-Alternatively, you could use the [Go Playground](https://play.golang.org/).
 - Be able to create and modify `.go` files
 - Be able to run Go applications using the terminal prompt
 - Have knowledge of basic data types like `string`, `int`, and `boolean`